locx24/Sentiment-Analyzer/README.md

     nltk.download('punkt_tab')
     nltk.download('vader_lexicon')

 5. The file created in step 4 can now be deleted as the "punkt" and "stopwords" libraries have successfully downloaded

+6. Run the user_input_analysis.py file and leave a review of any sentiment

+7. Your review will be evaluated and given a polarity sore.
+Additionally, the review will be classified as either Positive, Neutral, or Negative.